-Government schools for Aboriginal children in out-of-town centres provide tuition at pre-school and primary school level with a number of them providing post primary (secondary age) classes as well.
+Government schools for Aboriginal children in out-of-town centres provide tuition at preschool and primary school level with a number of them providing post primary (secondary age) classes as well.

 For Aboriginal children who wish to proceed to secondary schools there are now two residential colleges: Yirara and Kormilda.
 These colleges are regionally based but situated near urban centres, Yirara at Alice Springs and Kormilda in Darwin.
-They provide secondary age students from outlying centres with the opportunity to undertake a range of courses internally or to attend an urban high school.
+They provide secondary age students from outlying centres with the opportunity to undertake a range of courses at an urban high school.

 Bilingual education programs in Northern Territory schools in Aboriginal communities have attracted wide interest from within Australia and overseas.
-There are 16 schools offering bilingual programs to 3,500 students.
-Six further programs are under consideration.
+There are 16 schools offering bilingual programs to approximately 3,500 students.
 Many other schools include Aboriginal language and culture in the curriculum.
-Twelve languages are now being used in the program and 6 further languages are under consideration.
+Fourteen languages are now being used in the program and 6 further languages are under consideration.
 Many school children are acquiring initial literacy skills in their own language.
-Although a large proportion of the curriculum is devoted to instruction in an Aboriginal language, a structured English course forms an integral part of the bilingual program.
+Half of the curriculum is devoted to instruction in an Aboriginal language, and during the other half a structured English course forms an integral part of the bilingual program.
 Other aspects of Aboriginal education are covered in the TAFE section.